Pyomo/pyomo/doc/OnlineDocs/contributed_packages/alternative_solutions.rst

 ###############################################

 Optimization solvers are generally designed to return a feasible solution to the user.
-However, there are many applications where a users needs more context than this result.
+However, there are many applications where a user needs more context than this result.
 For example,

 * alternative solutions can support an assessment of trade-offs between competing objectives;